converged-computing/flux-cloud/docs/getting_started/experiments.md

 ### Kubernetes

-While it's recommended to define defaults for Kuberentes (e.g., version) in your `settings.yml`, you can one-off edit them via a "cluster" attribute in your `experiments.yaml`.
+While it's recommended to define defaults for Kubernetes (e.g., version) in your `settings.yml`, you can one-off edit them via a "cluster" attribute in your `experiments.yaml`.
 Unlike settings, this supports a field for "tags" that should be a list of strings:

 ```yaml